sinse100/smart_contract_blockchain_top_tier_conference_paper/README.md

 + Accountable Liveness
 + KZH-Fold: Accountable Voting from Sublinear Accumulation

+## S&P
+### 2025
++ Constant latency and finality for dynamically available DAG
++ Permissionless Verifiable Information Dispersal (Data Availability for Bitcoin Rollups)
++ A Composability Analysis Framework for Web3 Wallet Recovery Mechanisms
++ Warning!
+The Timeout T Cannot Protect You From Losing Coins, PipeSwap: Forcing the Timely Release of a Secret for Atomic Cross-Chain Swaps
++ Ring Referral: Efficient Publicly Verifiable Ad hoc Credential Scheme with Issuer and Strong User Anonymity for Decentralized Identity and More

 ## Blockchain 101
 + [Bitcoin] Bitcoin: A Peer-to-Peer Electronic Cash System (2008)
 + [Ethereum] Ethereum Whitepaper (2014)